outliersout/JS_Progress/README.md

-Progress on w3schools on 12/05:
+Progress on w3schools on 12/06:
-JS Arithmetric
+JS Event